 Extending the Time to File a Wrongful Death Case After a Motorcycle Accident

 Under some circumstances, state law tolls the limitations period.
 The period stops running (or doesn’t start running) while it is tolled.
 Tolling statutes vary from state to state.

 States might toll the limitations period if the person bringing the claim is a minor.
 If a minor child of the accident victim is entitled to file the lawsuit, the limitations period might not begin until the victim reaches the age of 18.
 When the estate must bring the claim, the limitations period might be tolled until the estate enters probate.

 A few states toll the limitations period when the person responsible for the accident broke the law, if the violation was a cause of the accident.
 In those states, the limitations period will typically be tolled while a prosecution is pending, or for a fixed period of time.

 Determining the limitations period is important.
-A motorcycle accident lawyer in Brookhaven, GA can advise the victim’s family about the deadline for settling or starting a wrongful death lawsuit in the state where the accident occurred.
+A motorcycle accident lawyer can advise the victim’s family about the deadline for settling or starting a wrongful death lawsuit in the state where the accident occurred.